 Accessible and inclusive communications are priorities at Never Forget Marketing and we believe they should be for all businesses.
 The Office for Disability Issues in the UK estimates there are over 11 million people with a long term illness, impairment or disability in Great Britain.
 Don't miss out on reaching as many people as possible just because of your font or imagery.

 We can help you align your brand to accessibility standards, from using plain English to creating alternative formats and ensuring you can make the business case for being inclusive.

 The Social Model of Disability

-Just like elephants, I'm pretty sociable.
-But more than that, I believe in the social model of disability.
+Just like elephants, we are pretty sociable.
+But more than that, we believe in the social model of disability.